thenativeweb/command-line-interface/README.md

 By default, all commands automatically come with a `--help` flag.
 Additionally, every application automatically gets a dedicated `help` command that you can use to show help for each command.

 Sometimes you may want to show the usage manually from within a command.
-For that, add the parameters `getUsage` and `ancestors` to your `handle` function, run the `getUsage` function and hand over an array containing the path to the name of the current command.
+For that, add the parameters `getUsage` and `ancestors` to your `handle` function, run the `getUsage` function and hand over an object with the property `commandPath` containing an array with the path to the name of the current command.
 You may use the `ancestors` array to get the list of names of the parent commands:

 ```javascript
 const hello = {